Apply today to secure your early bird discount on selected full masters and PGCert programmes.

 What you’ll learn

-Develop deep interdisciplinary knowledge of mental health research, practice and policy as you study the critical evaluation of theoretical and empirical evidence, how to design and execute research, manage data, write for different audiences and formalize reports, proposals and narrative arguments based on your appraisal of evidence.
+Develop deep interdisciplinary knowledge of mental health research, practice and policy as you study the critical evaluation of theoretical and empirical evidence, how to design and execute research, manage data, write for different audiences and create reports, proposals and narrative arguments based on your appraisal of evidence.

 Programme outcomes